 It should be softly or dimly lighted.
 (Full darkness might tend to make you go to sleep.)
 It is also good to turn off any electric lights, as their pulsation, even though not perceived by the eyes, affects the brain waves and subtly influences the mind, holding it to the level that corresponds to the rate of pulsation.
 If you like having a candle or wick lamp burning when you meditate, they should be a kind that does not flicker.

 Some yogis like to burn incense when they meditate.
 This is a good practice if the smoke does not irritate their lungs or noses.
 Unfortunately, much incense, including that from India, contains artificial, toxic ingredients that are unhealthy.
-Two excellent kinds of incense are the Auroshika brand made at the Aurobindo Ashram in India and Nandita natural organic incense made in Mumbai.
-Both can be ordered from Amazon.com.
+Two brands made in India of only natural and organic ingredients are Nandita and Surya.
+Fred Soll’s Resin On A Stick incense is made in New Mexico of all pure natural ingredients.
+All three brands can be ordered from Amazon.com.

 It is good to keep some sacred symbols or imagery in your meditation place–whatever reminds you that God is present.